How to Use Etherscan: Complete Beginner’s Guide

 Etherscan allows you to review smart contracts and their access to your wallets.
 However, it’s worth noting that you first need to connect your wallet to Etherscan.
 After that, you can revoke the access that some DApps have to your wallets.

 That’s important because, while powerful, DApps can also represent attack vectors.
 A compromised DApp can give malicious parties access to your wallets and funds.
 So, to control which DApps have access to your wallets, you can use Etherscan’s Token Approval feature.
-Plus, you can always reauthorize the the next time you want them to access DApps.
+Plus, you can always reauthorize the tokens the next time you want them to access DApps.

 #2.
 To Read Transactions